5 Facebook Video Ad Trends: Creating Ads That Convert

 - by Brian Bowman | February 12, 2018

 As seen on Mobile Marketing Watch.
 See the original post here.

 Facebook video ad trends, or digital and mobile video advertising, have been on the rise among marketers for quite some time, with eMarketer reporting a 67% growth in spending since 2015.
-Due to a marked improvement in viewability rates, consumers are now beginning to respond more positively to video ads with increased engagement.
-At the same time, platforms are experimenting with emerging video ad formats, and we anticipate 2018 to be a big year for introducing new formats into the market.
+Due to a marked improvement in viewability rates, consumers are now beginning to respond more positively to Facebook video ads with increased engagement.
+At the same time, platforms are experimenting with emerging video ad formats, such as Facebook stories.

-Marketers can master video advertising in 2018 with a combination of harnessing ad creative automation for fast iterations with beautiful video ads that are both on-brand and personalized, based on user interests, platform, and device.
+Marketers can master video ad creation by harnessing ad creative automation.
+This way, advertisers can create fast iterations of beautiful video ads that are both on-brand and personalized, based on user interests, platform, and device.
 Brands should broaden their approach to video ads this year to ensure they don’t miss out on opportunities to connect with audiences.

 Brand in Motion